C-Corporations: Everything You Should Know

 Con: It Can Be Expensive

 The costs of forming and maintaining a C-Corp can add up quickly, from both an administrative and tax perspective.
-If you own a new or relatively small business, it’s usually more cost effective to register and operate from a single state, at least initially.
+If you own a new or small business, it’s usually more cost effective to operate from a single state.
 The average cost to incorporate is about $50 to $500 per state.

-In addition, most experts recommend that you incorporate in the state where your business is located rather than in a state that has more favorable tax laws.
-If your corporation is registered in one state but primarily conducting business in another, you’ll have to register your business as a foreign corporation in the state where you’re located to be compliant with your state’s tax laws.
+In addition, most experts recommend that you incorporate in the state your business is located in.
+If you’re registered in one state but primarily work in another, you must register as a foreign corporation in that state.
+By doing this, you can ensure that you’re compliant with your state’s tax laws.

 Pro: Lower Corporate Tax Rate under the TCJA

 Beginning in 2018, The Tax Cut and Jobs Act lowered the corporate tax rate from 35 percent to 21 percent.
-For businesses that primarily reinvest their profits and don’t distribute them as dividends to shareholders, this reduction can save a significant amount of money in taxes, at least temporarily.
+Therefore, businesses that primarily reinvest their profits can save a significant amount of money in taxes.

 Con: Potential for Double Taxation

-Conclusion: Determine if a C-Corp is the Right Structure for Your Business
+Conclusion: A C-Corp May Be the Right Structure for Your Business

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.